 The first indoor demo at the Agorahal - Lelystad, Holland took place.
 About 24 riders participated and the event was a success.

 March 1st., the B.C.B. - Belgium Cyclo-cross Bond was formed.

 Also in Belgium the first official organization was formed called the B.C.B.
 (Belgium Cyclo-cross Bond) on March 1st, 1979 (officialy announced / made public in the Staatscourant), run by chairman Mr. Albert Dekkers from Lommel-Belgium.
-Dekkers discovered BMX during the January 1978 demo at the international moto-cross at Valkenswaard-Holland, which I organized.
-At the time, Mr. Dekkers was present at most moto-cross event due to his business: food and beverage vendor, selling among other things the famous Belgium french fries!
+Dekkers discovered BMX during the March 1978 demo at the international moto-cross at Valkenswaard-Holland, which I organized.
+At the time, Mr. Dekkers was present at most moto-cross event in Belgium and Holland, due to his business: food and beverage vendor, selling among other things the famous Belgium french fries!
 July 7th.
 1979 we had our first riders exchange with this Belgium organization at the Eindhoven BMX promotional track.

 March 1st., S.F.N. starts cooperation with M.O.N. - Motorsport Organisatie Nederland.

 The S.F.N. starts to cooperate with the "Motorsport Organisatie Nederland" (M.O.N.).
 It is agreed upon that both organizations will refer to each other.
 It seemed at the time that in the moto-cross world there was a lot of interest for this new introduced BMX sport.
-The M.O.N.-members of the board that stood at the basic of the cooperation S.F.N. - M.O.N., were Dick Blokland and Ab Moerman.
+The M.O.N.- members of the board that stood at the basic of the cooperation S.F.N. - M.O.N., were Dick Blokland and Ab Moerman.

 March, 1st. issue of Moto Revue - France.